ZIP Extractor Help

 Most modern browsers support JPEG, PNG, GIF, WebP, SVG, BMP, and ICO.
 Formats like TIFF, RAW (CR2, NEF, ARW), HEIC/HEIF (outside Safari), PSD, and AI typically require a dedicated image viewer or editor.

-ZIP Extractor was unable to display the contents of a file as text.
+ZIP Extractor couldn't display this file as text.
 The file was extracted from the archive successfully, but the text couldn't be decoded or rendered in the preview.

 Common causes

 • Unsupported text encoding.
-The file may use a character encoding that your browser doesn't support.
-ZIP Extractor tries to auto-detect the encoding, but some legacy or uncommon encodings (such as certain older Cyrillic or East Asian codepages) may not be recognized.
+The file may use a character encoding your browser doesn't support.
+ZIP Extractor tries to auto-detect the encoding, but some legacy or uncommon ones (such as certain older Cyrillic or East Asian codepages) may not be recognized.

 • Binary file mistaken for text.
-If the file isn't actually a text file (for example, a renamed image, database, or compiled binary), trying to display it as text will fail or show garbled content.
+If the file isn't actually a text file (for example, a renamed image, database, or compiled binary), displaying it as text will fail or show garbled content.

 • Corrupted text data.
-The file contents may be damaged, resulting in byte sequences that cannot be decoded as valid text in any encoding.
+The file contents may be damaged, resulting in byte sequences that can't be decoded as valid text in any encoding.

 What you can do

 • Try a different encoding.
-Use the Encoding button (or dropdown) to manually select a different character encoding.
+Use the Encoding button (or dropdown) to manually pick a different character encoding.
 Common alternatives include Windows-1251 (Cyrillic), Shift_JIS (Japanese), Big5 (Chinese), and EUC-KR (Korean).

 • Download the file.
-Download the file to your computer and open it with a text editor that supports a wider range of encodings, such as VS Code, Notepad++, or Sublime Text.
+Save it to your computer and open it with a text editor that supports a wider range of encodings, like VS Code, Notepad++, or Sublime Text.

 • Check the file type.
 Verify that the file is actually a text file.
 Files with extensions like .txt, .csv, .log, .xml, and .json are typically text.
 Other file types may not display correctly as text.